hdclark/DICOMautomaton/img_registration/GUIDE.md

 ## Deformable Registration Development

 This directory contains a mock-up example of a deformable registration algorithm.
-It can be used as a starting point to implement a point cloud deformable registration algorithm of your choosing.
+It can be used as a starting point to implement a deformable registration algorithm of your choosing for image registration.

 A `Docker` image is available that provides a development toolchain complete with everything needed to build `DICOMautomaton`.
 Re-using the same dependencies as `DICOMautomaton` will simplify later integration of the registration